Royal Norwegian Air Force

 The Royal Norwegian Air Force (RNoAF) (Luftforsvaret) is the air force of Norway.
 It was established as a separate arm of the Norwegian Armed Forces on 10 November 1944.
 The RNoAF's peacetime establishment is approximately 2,430 employees (officers, enlisted staff and civilians).
 600 personnel also serve their draft period in the RNoAF.
 After mobilization, the RNoAF would consist of approximately 5,500 personnel.

-The infrastructure of the RNoAF includes seven airbases (at Ørland, Rygge, Andøya, Evenes, Bardufoss, Bodø and Gardermoen), one control and reporting centre (at Sørreisa) and three training centres at Værnes in Stjørdal, 32.7 km north of Trondheim, where Trondheim airport now lies, Kjevik in Kristiansand and at KNM Harald Haarfagre/Madlaleiren in Stavanger.
+The infrastructure of the RNoAF includes seven airbases (at Ørland, Rygge, Andøya, Evenes, Bardufoss, Bodø, and Gardermoen).
+It also has one control and reporting centre (in Sørreisa Municipality) and three training centres: Værnes in Stjørdal Municipality (about 32.7 km northeast of Trondheim), Kjevik in Kristiansand Municipality, and at KNM Harald Haarfagre/Madlaleiren in Stavanger Municipality.

 History

 Conception

 Military flights started on 1 June 1912.
 The first plane, HNoMS Start, was bought with money donated by the public and piloted by Hans Dons, second in command of Norway's first submarine HNoMS Kobben (A-1).
 Until 1940 most of the aircraft belonging to the Navy and Army air forces were domestic designs or built under license agreements, the main bomber/scout aircraft of the Army air force being the Dutch-originated Fokker C.V.